magiblot/tvision/README.md

 target_link_libraries(my_application tvision)
 ```

 `<tvision/tv.h>` will be available in your application's include path during compilation.
-Additionally, your application will be linked against the necessary libraries (Ncurses, GPM...) automatically.
+In addition, your application will be linked against the necessary libraries (Ncurses, GPM...) automatically.

 <div id="features"></div>